unaml/assignment-01/README.md

 The `InnerText` method should return:

->The phrase regular expressions (and consequently, regexes) is often used to mean the specific, standard textual syntax for representing patterns that matching text need to conform to.
+> The phrase regular expressions (and consequently, regexes) is often used to mean the specific, standard textual syntax for representing patterns that matching text need to conform to.

 ## Software Engineering

 ### Exercise 1

-What is meant by “knowledge acquisition is not sequential”?
+What is meant by "knowledge acquisition is not sequential"?
 Provide a concrete example of knowledge acquisition that illustrates this.

 ### Exercise 2

 Specify which of the following decisions were made during requirements or system design:

-- “The ticket distributor is composed of a user interface subsystem, a subsystem for computing tariff, and a network subsystem managing communication with the central computer.”
+- "The ticket distributor is composed of a user interface subsystem, a subsystem for computing tariff, and a network subsystem managing communication with the central computer."
-- “The ticket distributor will use PowerPC processor chips.”
+- "The ticket distributor will use PowerPC processor chips."
-- “The ticket distributor provides the traveler with an on-line help.”
+- "The ticket distributor provides the traveler with an on-line help."

 ### Exercise 3

 In the following description, explain when the term account is used as an application domain concept and when as a solution domain concept:

 > "Assume you are developing an online system for managing bank accounts for mobile customers.
 A major design issue is how to provide access to the accounts when the customer cannot establish an online connection.
 One proposal is that accounts are made available on the mobile computer, even if the server is not up.
 In this case, the accounts show the amounts from the last connected session."

 ### Exercise 4